Our website uses cookies to enhance your browsing experience.

 User annotation mechanism in JSON format

 The JSON annotation mechanism is a way of marking up user-defined functions and types in JSON format files.
-The mechanism enables a user to provide the analyzer with additional information about their code.
-This information helps the analyzer to both find more errors and issue less false positives.
+The mechanism enables providing the analyzer with additional information about their code, helping the analyzer detect more errors and issue less false positives.

 By using separate annotation files, you can resolve the following issues:

-• the markup (annotation) of third-party code, libraries, and components;
+• adding annotations to third-party code, libraries, and components;

 • using different sets of annotations depending on the scenarios of the analyzer use.

-If these cases are not relevant to you, and you would like to perform markup directly in the source code, please consult this documentation.
+If these cases are not relevant to you, and you would like to mark up directly in the source code, please consult this documentation.

 The mechanism currently supports the following languages: